ChefKissInc/skywalkOS/README.md

 The Tungsten Operating System.

-The Source Code of this Original Work is licensed under the `Thou Shalt Not Profit License version 1.0`.
+The Tungsten project is licensed under the `Thou Shalt Not Profit License version 1.5`.
 See `LICENSE`